josephweaver/josephweaver.github.io/probability/STT881/lec17.md

 ---

 # 3. Coupon Collector Problem (Example 2.2.3 Durrett)

-This is the long calculation covering the center of page 1
-:contentReference[oaicite:3]{index=3}.

 Let $X_1, X_2, \ldots$ be i.i.d. uniform on $\{1,\dots,n\}$.
 Let $\tau_k^{(n)}$ be the number of draws needed to obtain **k distinct** coupons.